s-tikhomirov/s-tikhomirov.github.io/_posts/2021-03-27-lightning-probing.md

+---
+layout: post
-# Channel probing in the face of parallel channels
+title: Channel probing in the face of parallel channels
+published: true
+---

 The Lightning Network (LN) is a prominent Bitcoin scaling solution that uses payment channels.
 Channel probing is inference of supposedly non-public balances of honest users in the LN.